Jim Pabian

 James Anthony Pabian (April 14, 1909 - July 23, 1996) was an American animator, screenwriter and director.

+Pabian was born in 1909 in Rochester, New York.
+When he was 15 years old in 1924, his mother died of a ruptured appendix.
+He studied at the Mechanics Arts Institute in Rochester before moving to Hollywood in 1931.
 In the 1930s, he worked as an animator for Ub Iwerks, Leon Schlesinger Productions and Harman & Ising.
-Pabian then worked for the MGM cartoon department in the 1940s, and later branched out as a comic artist for Dell Comics in the 1940s and 1950s, and created the syndicated daily comic strips Hollywood Johnnie, Screen Girl, and Go Go Gruver.
+Pabian then worked for the Metro-Goldwyn-Mayer cartoon studio in the 1940s and later branched out as a comic artist for Dell Comics in the 1940s and 1950s.
+He created the syndicated daily comic strips Hollywood Johnnie, Screen Girl, and Go Go Gruver.
 He also worked on various Disney comics.

-In the 1950s, he worked for John Sutherland and later co-wrote (with Chuck Jones) and directed the Tom and Jerry short The Brothers Carry-Mouse-Off.
-He also co-wrote (again with Jones) another Tom and Jerry short, Haunted Mouse.
-Both were released by MGM in 1965.
-He was also listed as a "graphic blandishment" artist on the 1972 Peanuts film Snoopy Come Home.

-Pabian died on July 23, 1996, aged 87.
+In 1955, Pabian was hired by Le Cineastis Associates and moved to Paris with his family.
+He won an award at the Cannes Film Festival for his work in animation before working with Hanna-Barbera in London.
+His family moved to Ojai, California, in 1966.
+In 1968, he established a comic studio called Editor's Workshop Syndicate in Ojai.
+Pabian was a member of the California Watercolor Society and had his art on display in the Los Angeles County Museum of Art.

+In his old age he became legally blind and suffered from Parkinson's disease, causing him to pick up writing rather than animation.
+He died on July 23, 1996, at 87 years old.